SharePoint/sp-dev-docs/docs/schema/field-element-list.md

 </tr>
 <tr class="even">
 <td align="left"><p>**ID**</p></td>
 <td align="left"><p>A **Counter</span> field type that is associated with every item in every list.
 The ID uniquely identifies the list item in URLs and in POST forms when editing.
-Specifying <span class="keyword">New</span> as the value of the <span class="keyword">ID</span> attribute in the <span class="keyword">Cmd=Save** command creates an item rather than edits a current item.</p></td>
+Specifying **New</span> as the value of the **ID</span> attribute in the **Cmd=Save** command creates an item rather than edits a current item.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p>**Modified**</p></td>
 <td align="left"><p>A field that contains a **DateTime</span> value specifying the time that the item was last modified (in UTC).
-The <span class="keyword">Modified</span> time is used as a sort of <span class="keyword">Version** field as well.
+The **Modified</span> time is used as a sort of **Version** field as well.
 The last modification date of an item is always posted when an existing item is being edited.
 If it does not match the current modification date, the server fails the edit and returns an error to the user, providing a link to the current data on the server (which opens in a new window), so that posted values can be copied from the old form into the new one.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**ModifiedBy**</p></td>